xapp-ai/documentation/docs/development/running-locally.md

 If you are using Lex, you can setup a lambda that is a proxy to your local machine that is running NGROK

+'''important
+This example uses [NGROK](https://ngrok.com/) to setup a proxy to your local development environment.
+Other similar tools can be used but not all of the below steps will apply.
+'''

 1. Setup [NGROK](https://ngrok.com/), optional if you already have NGROK (or similar) installed
     - NGROK allows you to expose your local development environment as a public URL